ContentSquare/chproxy/config/README.md

 # chproxy [![Go Report Card](https://goreportcard.com/badge/github.com/Vertamedia/chproxy)](https://goreportcard.com/report/github.com/Vertamedia/chproxy)

+TODO:
+- billions of connections
+- hack me plz
+- rate limit explanation
+- add dashboard for monitoring
+- renew metrics description and explain how to use them
+- mention about URL params purifying

 Chproxy, is an http proxy for [ClickHouse](https://ClickHouse.yandex) database.
 It provides the following features:

 - May proxy requests to multiple distinct `ClickHouse` clusters depending on the input user.
 For instance, requests from `appserver` user may go to `stats-raw` cluster, while requests from `reportserver` user may go to `stats-aggregate` cluster.